Dele-Bashiru: Watford midfielder set for six-month injury layoff | Goal.com

 Watford have confirmed Tom Dele-Bashiru will undergo surgery this week which could potentially sideline him for six months.

-The 21-year-old suffered an anterior cruciate ligament injury during the Hornets’ 1-0 defeat against Reading in Saturday’s Premier League game.
+The 21-year-old suffered an anterior cruciate ligament injury during the Hornets’ 1-0 defeat against Reading in Saturday’s Championship game.

-The Nigerian midfielder only featured for 37 minutes in the encounter before he was replaced by Ken Sema due to the kneel problem.
+The Nigerian midfielder only featured for 37 minutes in the encounter before he was replaced by Ken Sema due to the knee problem.

 Dele-Bashiru has only started establishing himself in Vladimir Ivic’s team since joining the side from Manchester City in the summer of 2019.